 Do not expand shortcodes

-Make sure “Expand shortcodes in indexing” is disabled, because WooCommerce contains shortcodes that do not play nice with Relevanssi, causing the indexing to fail.
+Make sure “Expand shortcodes in indexing” is disabled because WooCommerce contains shortcodes that do not play nice with Relevanssi, causing the indexing to fail.

-Index SKUs
+Indexing SKUs

 SKUs often contain hyphens like this: “123456-123”.
-Relevanssi sees this as “123456 123” and will find the post when searching for “123456”, “123” or “123456-123”, but not when someone searches for “123456123”.
-If that is not what you want, you have to change the way Relevanssi handles the hyphens.
+Relevanssi sees this as “123456 123” and will find the post when searching for “123456”, “123”, or “123456-123”, but not when someone searches for “123456123”.
+If that is not what you want, you have to change how Relevanssi handles the hyphens.

 If you’re not seeing the Indexing tab, your Relevanssi version is too old.
 Update to the latest version.